 Dear Readers, This is a technical article for fellow overlander travels.
 Its full of GPS coords, instructions, and other boring stuff you probably do not care about.

-NOTE: This info is specific for “SEABOARD MARINE” other shipping companies have their own processes/locations.
+NOTE: This info is specific for “SEABOARD MARINE” other nationwide auto transport routes companies have their own processes/locations.

 UPDATE: When entering Panama from Costa Rica, Ensure that your VIN Number is written in both “VIN Number” and “Motor Number”.
 Also confirm your VEHICLE TYPE is “CAMIONETA” if you are driving a truck/SUV.
 Ensure the customs people at the border get these right, even if they argue with you.